-- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below). - 2.
-Baptised Catholic children (see Note 2 below) living in the parish of St. Anne's who have a brother or sister (see Note 4 below) attending for St. Anne's Catholic Primary at the time of admission. - 3.
-Baptised Catholic children (see Note 2 below) living in the parish of St. Anne's - 4.
-Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St. Anne's at the time of admission. - 5.
+- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below). - Baptised Catholic children (see Note 2 below) living in the School's defined catchment area who have a brother or sister (see Note 4 below) attending St. Peter's Catholic Primary School at the time of admission. - 3.
+Baptised Catholic children (see Note 2 below) living in the School's defined catchment area. - 4.
+Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St. Peter's Catholic Primary School at the time of admission. - 5.
 Other Baptised Catholic children (see note 2 below). - Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 7.
-Non-Catholic children who have a brother or sister (see Note 4 below) attending St. Anne's at the time of admission. - 8.
+Non-Catholic children who have a brother or sister (see Note 4 below) attending St. Peter's Catholic Primary School at the time of admission. - 8.
 Non-Catholic children.